Building a High-Converting Home Decor Shopify Store

 When a shopper lands on your site, they usually have a specific problem to solve.
 They might be looking for a mid-century modern accent chair, or they might just want “something for the living room.”
 Consequently, your navigation must cater to both intent-driven buyers and casual browsers.

 Top-performing stores utilize mega menus that categorize products logically.
 Instead of a generic “Furniture” tab, they break navigation down into room-based categories (e.g., Bedroom, Home Office) and style-based collections (e.g., Coastal, Industrial).
-Furthermore, robust filtering is non-negotiable.
-Customers should be able to instantly filter large catalogs by dimensions, color, material, price, and availability.
+Robust filtering is also non-negotiable.
+Customers must filter large catalogs by dimensions, color, material, price, and availability.

 High-Converting Product Pages